andyet/fluentconf-native-web-apps/notes.md

 - now add some styles
 - show live reload of styles

+- Convert to ES6

 - basic router with two routes
     - home, repos
 - convert app.js to create window.app
 - explain challenges of circular deps
 - introduce/use ampersand-app

+- create our layout.html

+- stub out another page
+- show that we're refreshing with each click
+- create our global click handlers